Dre Campbell Farm

 17 Natural Ways to Get Rid of Fungus Gnats

-An infestation of fungus gnat larvae can cause damage to certain plants by feeding on their roots.
-Fungus gnats are small, gray to black flies that mostly affect indoor houseplants.
+An infestation of fungus gnat larvae can damage certain plants by feeding on their roots.
+Fungus gnats are small, gray-to-black flies that mostly affect indoor houseplants.

 The adult gnats do not cause damage to plants; however, they can be annoying as they tend to fly around your potted houseplants when watering them.
 These pests are destructive at the larval stage [1].